brucedkyle/ibmcloud_for_partners/docs/cloud/powervs.md

 ### Connect to on-premises

-Configure the on-prem environment as a virtual connection in IBM Transit Gateway.
+Configure the on-prem environment as a virtual connection in **IBM Transit Gateway**.
 Or create a VPN connection if the workspace uses Cloud connections or DL.

 ## How to deploy